 - lick the “Choose File” button and find the file of the previously made backup.

 - Click OK — all the other data does not need to be changed.

 The database server is not responding-

 You cannot change the situation yourself.
 So, you need to contact the server hosting support team and try to figure out why the server is not responding.
 Most providers try to fix the failures as soon as possible.

-Most lower end hosting service plans have a connection limit or have really small disk space provided to you.
-To expand it, you would probably have to buy the more expensive plan and spend more money.
+Most lower-end hosting service plans have a connection limit or have really small disk space provided to you.
+To expand it, you would probably have to buy a more expensive plan and spend more money.
 It is always advisable to not just check the price but check the features and server resources that you are getting for your money.

-Error establishing database connection is a quite common error especially when you are a beginner.
+Error establishing a database connection is quite a common error especially when you are a beginner.
 We hope that our tutorial helped you to fix it.

 If you have faced this issue and fixed it using any other method, which is not mentioned here, please comment below and share with us